 - Cyclobenzaprine (Flexeril).
 At the standard dose of 10 mg to 30 mg a day, cyclobenzaprine will make you sleepy.
 If used during the day you’ll want to break your 10 mg tab in half and take 5 mg to lessen the drowsiness.
 Interestingly, 5 mg three times a day has been shown in studies to work as well as 10 mg taken three times a day.
 Cyclobenzaprine is a reasonable first choice because it’s a cheap generic, but the sedation side effect limits its use during the day.
 Cyclobenzaprine has anticholinergic properties, similar to Robaxin (methocarbamol) and Soma (carisoprodol), so it may cause more sedation and dry mouth, especially in older folks.
 If this is a concern, consider a better non-sedating option.

 - Carisoprodol (Soma) has an abuse potential so should not be used if there is a history of substance abuse.
 For this reason, it is a schedule IV drug similar to the benzodiazepines (Ativan, Valium, Xanax, etc).
-General opinion is that carisoprodol should be phased out as a muscle relaxant in favor of much better options.
+The general opinion is that carisoprodol should be phased out as a muscle relaxant in favor of much better options.
 If prescribed, carisoprodol should only be used for short periods (2-3 weeks) due to lack of evidence for effectiveness with longer use.
 It may cause drowsiness and dizziness, and should not be used in folks over 65.

 - Metaxalone (Skelaxin).
 Taken as 800 mg tablets, three to four times a day, metaxalone has the fewest reported side effects and less sedation in studies.
 Simply put, it is the best tolerated of the muscle relaxants.
 Metaxolone is a generic alternative for Skelaxin, but it is still pricey and insurance companies don’t like to cover it because there are cheaper alternatives.Having said that, it works as well as cyclobenzaprine and carisoprodol with fewer side effects and less sedation—so paying cash may be worth it.